 Take as many cuttings as you can – and more than you think you will need.
 Although genetically identical, cloned cannabis plants will not all grow the same way and some will develop into healthier specimens than others.

 There are several things you can do to help the fresh cuttings develop roots.
 One is to apply commercial rooting hormone powder or gel.
-These contain auxins which help the roots to grow.
+These contain auxin which help the roots to grow.
 It is important that the package is sealed and unbroken as the contents must be sterile.
 Apply the product according to the directions and store in a cool, dark place until you are ready to pot up.

 Trim fan leaves in half to reduce transpiration so the newly developed roots don’t have as much work to do.

-Remove any seal from the cutting and carefully place in a rooting cube which can be bought cheaply at any garden centre.
+Remove any seal from the cutting and carefully place in a rooting cube which can be bought cheaply at any garden center.
 You can use a peat potting compost, Rockwool or coconut coir.
 If you are using Rockwool, you will first need to soak it overnight in a pH balanced (5.5 – 6.5) solution.
-You might prefer to use a soilless mixture which comes in a gel or liquid form if you are planning to use a hydroponic system where the cuttings grow in water with added nutrients.
+You might prefer to use a soil-less mixture which comes in a gel or liquid form if you are planning to use a hydroponic system where the cuttings grow in water with added nutrients.

 Newly planted clones need high levels of humidity and gentle fluorescent lighting to thrive and develop into plants capable of producing dank buds.
 You could use HPS lamps, but cuttings tend to find fluorescent lights to be more beneficial and less stressful.
 Handle the plants as delicately as possible and ensure that there are enough ventilation slots to allow air to circulate and encourage transpiration.